mightymikem/arcadeioemulator/README.md

 - **Golden Tee**
    - Golden Tee 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 Cabinets.
 Maybe newer and older, not tested.
    - Requires a USB port on the PC

+- **BETA: Global VR (Nytric Board)**
+   - PGA Tour Challenge etc
+   - Need for Speed
+   - And many more
+   - Requires a USB port on the PC

 - **BETA:  Europa-R**
    - Sega Rally 3 Cabinets
    - Sega Showdown Cabinets